metaplex-foundation/docs/docs/03-developer-tools/00-sugar/05-reference/01-commands.md

 ## unfreeze-funds

 Unfreeze a candy machine's treasury funds by closing the freeze PDA and transferring the funds back to the treasury address.
-This can only be done when the freeze time has elapsed or the candy machine is fully minted out, and all NFTs are unthawed.
+This can only be done when the freeze time has elapsed, or the candy machine is fully minted out, and all NFTs are unthawed.

 ```bash
 sugar unfreeze-funds